RichieHakim/ROICaT/docs/source/inputsAndOutputs.rst

 Outputs
 #######

-The outputs of ROICaT are encapsulated in a ``results.pkl`` file, which is a Python dictionary containing the following fields:
+The outputs of ROICaT tracking are encapsulated in a set of files.
+The main file is a ``...tracking.results_all.richfile`` directory that can be loaded using ``roicat.util.RichFile_ROICaT``.
+It is a python dictionary with the following
+fields:

 Clusters
 ~~~~~~~~